U.S. Air Force staff sergeant gets 20 years for rape, sex assault

 SAN ANTONIO A drill instructor accused of raping and sexually assaulting 10 female trainees at Lackland Air Force Base was sentenced on Saturday to 20 years in prison, the stiffest jail term handed down yet in the biggest sex scandal to hit the U.S. military since the 1990s.

-Staff Sergeant Luis Walker, found guilty by a military jury on Friday of 28 charges, was ordered to be reduced to lowest rank in the Air Force, to forfeit all pay and allowances, and given a dishonorable discharge.
+Staff Sergeant Luis Walker, found guilty by a military jury on Friday of 28 charges, was ordered reduced to lowest rank in the Air Force, to forfeit all pay and allowances, and given a dishonourable discharge.
 He will also have to register as a sex offender.

 Walker took the stand and asked for leniency, saying he did not want to miss his two small boys growing up.
 He displayed little emotion when the sentence was read, but his relatives, who have remained in the small courtroom throughout the five-day court-martial, began to cry.